ctyeong/OpticalFlows_HsAnts/README.md

 1. A social tournament was observed to be initiated involving intensive, aggressive interactions among ants.
 1. Only little antagonistic behaviors were found on the last several days.

+# Short Highlight Video

-You can see actual ant behaviors from the 3-minute highlight video of our recording below where days are denoted as "D-2", "D-1", "D+1", ..., "D+18" based on the removal event:
+You can see actual ant behaviors from the 3-minute highlight video of our recording below where days are denoted as "D-2", "D-1", "D+1", ..., "D+18" at the top-right corner based on the removal event:
 [![](http://img.youtube.com/vi/eGFQb45QejQ/0.jpg)](http://www.youtube.com/watch?v=eGFQb45QejQ "")

 # Data Description